Research-Grade GHRP-2 Lyophilized Powder in 3ml Vial | COA Verified ≥99% HPLC Purity

 A ghrelin-mimetic peptide investigated for its potent influence on growth-hormone release.

-GHRP-2 (frequently referred to in research communities as GHRP2 or Growth Hormone Releasing Peptide-2) is a synthetic hexapeptide and a potent growth hormone secretagogue (GHS).
-It functions as a ghrelin receptor agonist, specifically binding to the growth hormone secretagogue receptor type 1a (GHS-R1a) in the pituitary gland and hypothalamus to stimulate the synthesis and release of growth hormone (GH).
-GHRP-2 is frequently referenced alongside specific dosage colloquialisms (such as 100mcg, 200mcg, or 300mcg protocols) in research literature.
+GHRP-2 (frequently referred to as GHRP2, Pralmorelin, or Growth Hormone Releasing Peptide-2) is a synthetic hexapeptide and a potent growth hormone secretagogue (GHS).
+It functions as a ghrelin receptor agonist, specifically binding to the growth hormone secretagogue receptor type 1a (GHS-R1a) in the pituitary gland and hypothalamus to stimulate the synthesis and release of endogenous growth hormone (GH).
+GHRP-2 occupies a unique position among the GHRP family — it is more potent at releasing GH than Ipamorelin, but less selective, meaning it can cause mild elevation of cortisol and prolactin levels compared to the "cleaner" profile of Ipamorelin.
+GHRP-2 is also structurally related to GHRP-6, but with modifications that significantly reduce its appetite-stimulating effects, making it a balanced choice for researchers who want potent GH release without the extreme hunger effects of GHRP-6.

 GHRP-2 Mechanism of Action: Ghrelin Receptor Agonism and GH Potency